Birth of the Republican Party of Pennsylvania

 The Shaner Republican Center

-In March of 2010, our Party was excited to return our statewide operations to the state-of-the-art Shaner Republican Center at 112 State Street, Harrisburg, PA 17101.
+In March of 2010, our Party was excited to return our statewide operations to the state-of-the-art Shaner Republican Center at 112 State Street, in Harrisburg.
 This was a complete renovation that took a great deal of effort and resources to complete.

 Our first generous contribution for the “Bring Us Home” renovation came from the Lance Shaner family, which has a deep-rooted Republican history.
 Their family’s support enables us to get us back in the building.
 However, even with the Shaner family’s support, we still have to raise an additional $1 million for this project.